 The technical implementation of a loyalty program requires a well-designed integration architecture.
 Customer data from shop, CRM and ERP system must be synchronized in real time so that points, tiers and benefits are consistently reflected.
 For Shopware-based shops, various plugin solutions and Flow Builder automations are available.

 Companies with strong omnichannel strategies retain 89% of their customers — compared to just 33% with weak channel integration (Aberdeen Group).
 Middleware integration plays a decisive role: only when all systems communicate seamlessly does a consistent loyalty experience emerge.
-AI-powered personalization in loyalty programs demonstrably generates a 5.2x return on spend (Antavo 2024).
+Members of paid loyalty programs are 60% more likely to spend more on the brand after joining — for free programs, that figure is 30% (McKinsey).

 Data Integration as a Success Factor